hvent90/api-inspector/README.md

 ## In a Nutshell
 ___
-Go to /api/inspect and see requests being made on your Laravel application in real time without refreshing the browser.
+After you [install the package](#installation), navigate with your [browser](#http://isp.netscape.com/) to /api/inspect and see requests being made on your Laravel application in real time without refreshing the browser.
+***

-Okay, that was the elevator schpiel.
+Okay, that was the elevator shpiel.
 Here is the walkthrough of what is happening:

 `Hvent90/ApiInspector/ApiInspectorServiceProvider::boot()` intercepts the `$request` object with `$this->app[‘router’]->before([$this, ‘onBefore’]);`.